The BioFiles - Bill Hubick

 Cultivation

 The palm is easily identified by its crown of leaves and trunk characteristics.
-Canary Island date palms are often pruned and trimmed to remove older leaves.[9]
+Canary Island date palms are often pruned and trimmed to remove the lower, older leaves.[9]
 When pruned, the bottom of the crown, also called the nut, appears to have a pineapple shape.

 P. canariensis has gained the Royal Horticultural Society's Award of Garden Merit.[12][13]